MLeidel/wxAI/README.md

 The **Export** button converts the markdown response to HTML and presents it in the system default browser.

-The other functions are self explanatory.
+The other function buttons are self explanatory.

-Python3 must be installed along with these modules:
+wxAI requires these other python3 modules:

         markdown
         wx